Insights

 Key Takeaways

-1. Open Wearables eliminates months of wearable integration work by providing one unified API that connects 200+ wearable devices through standardized endpoints.
+1. Open Wearables eliminates months of wearable integration work by providing one unified API for major wearable platforms: Apple Health, Garmin, Whoop, Polar, Suunto, and Samsung Health Connect through standardized endpoints.

 2. Built for health app development, the platform handles complex OAuth flows, data normalization, and real-time syncing so developers can focus on building features instead of wrestling with multiple SDKs.